CURRENT WORK ITEM - PREVIEW ONLY

 Windows Media Player not installed

-This may be primarily a ruse by which one Microsoft application that dominates its market gets to advertise a Microsoft application that still has competitors, but if the operating system is anyway not sufficiently capable for Windows Media Player 7 or greater, then SHDOCVW does not bother offering the Media Bar, let alone suggesting that you try (pointlessly, as it would turn out) to install Microsoft’s media player.
+This may be primarily a ruse by which one Microsoft application, Internet Explorer, that dominated its market at the time gets to advertise another Microsoft application, Windows Media Player, that had competitors.
+Anyway, if the operating system is not sufficiently capable or suitable for Windows Media Player 7 or greater, then SHDOCVW does not bother offering the Media Bar, let alone suggesting that you try (pointlessly, as it would turn out) to install Microsoft’s media player.

-This tie between Internet Explorer and Windows Media Player is withdrawn from SHDOCVW version 6.00 starting with Windows XP Service Pack 2.
+This tie between Internet Explorer and Windows Media Player is withdrawn from SHDOCVW version 6.0 starting with Windows XP SP2.
 Perhaps it just passed its usefulness or was frowned on by some regulatory authority, but it is curiously contemporaneous with when Microsoft seems to have noticed that OS_DATACENTER is ill-defined, having meant very different things at different times.